Gluon TMDs and NRQCD matrix elements in $J/\psi$ production at an EIC: Azimuthal asymmetries

 The asymmetries in Eqs.~(\ref{eq:A0}), (\ref{eq:A2}) and (\ref{eq:A3}) vanish in the limit $y\to 1$ when the virtual photon is longitudinally polarized.
 Moreover, very importantly, we point out that a measurement of the ratios

 would directly probe the relative magnitude of the different gluon TMDs, without any dependence on the color octet LDMEs.
-Notice that the validity of Eqs.~\eqref{eq:ratioA1}-\eqref{eq:ratioA3} is quite general and is not based on the heavy-quark spin symmetry relations in Eq.~\eqref{eq:hqss}.
+Notice that Eqs.~\eqref{eq:ratioA1}-\eqref{eq:ratioA3} are not based on the heavy-quark spin symmetry relations in Eq.~\eqref{eq:hqss}.

 It would be interesting to check experimentally the behavior of these ratios of asymmetries because currently there are no reliable theoretical predictions.
 However, for the {\it dipole} gluon TMDs we expect, from model independent considerations~\cite{Boer:2016xqr}, that the observable in Eq.~\eqref{eq:ratioA3} will reach the value one in the small-$x$ limit.
 It remains to be seen if this holds also for the WW gluon distributions discussed in this paper.